Earl MacDonald: Early years

-Education and musical training
+Education and career

-MacDonald earned a bachelor of music degree in 1992 from McGill University in Montreal, Quebec, Canada, where he majored in jazz performance.
+MacDonald received his bachelor of music in 1992 from McGill University of Montreal, Canada, where he majored in jazz performance.
 His jazz piano teachers included Fred Henke, Luc Beaugrand and André White.
 He studied arranging with Christopher Smith, composition with Jan Jarczyk, and improvisation with trumpeter Kevin Dean.

 MacDonald's graduate studies spanned 1993 to 1995 at Rutgers University in New Brunswick, New Jersey.
 He apprenticed with Kenny Barron who recorded MacDonald's composition, "Wanton Spirit" while he was still a graduate student.
 The song was released as the title track of Barron's Grammy-nominated CD with Roy Haynes and Charlie Haden.
 At Rutgers, MacDonald studied arranging with Michael Philip Mossman and played in ensembles under the direction of Ralph Bowen.

 MacDonald has participated in the BMI Jazz Composers' Workshop under the direction of Jim McNeely, Michael Abene and Mike Holober.
 He also attended the Summer Jazz Workshop in Banff, Canada in 2001, and has audited conducting courses at UConn with Dr. Jeffrey Renshaw.